wbailey/code_katas/README.md

 # Code Katas

-A repository of code katas written using the [kata dsl](https://github.com/wbailey/kata "Kata DSL")
+A repository of code katas written in a DSL using the [kata gem](https://github.com/wbailey/kata "Kata Gem")

 ## Installation